 Here are some quick and actionable ways to prevent fungus infection.

-- Personal hygiene: A lot of persons are in serious trouble today because of their carelessness towards their health.
-To remedy this, practice good hygiene, only wear clean socks, and it should be of good quality.
+- Personal hygiene: A lot of people are in serious trouble today because of their carelessness towards their health.
+To remedy this, practice good hygiene, and only wear clean socks, and they should be of good quality.

 - Keep nails short and clean

-- Wear fitted shoe, a shoe that is too tight creates an enabling environment for fungal to multiply.
+- Wear fitted shoes, a shoe that is too tight creates an enabling environment for fungi to multiply.

 - Keep hands and toe clean and free from moisture.